sonic-net/SONiC/doc/fault_management/fault_mgmt_infra_HLD.md

 Note: Errors/Failures/Faults are regarded as Faults here.

-The beige oval-shaped box (on the right) represents the FM (Fault Managment) infrastructure being added and developed via this HLD/Feature.
+The beige oval-shaped box (on the right) represents the FM (Fault Managment) infrastructure module being added and developed via this HLD/Feature.

 <img width="892" alt="Screenshot 2023-11-30 at 5 36 53 PM" src="https://github.com/shyam77git/SONiC/assets/69485234/47a5fa4a-7f3d-4d45-86a4-81cb3fb893f1">